sanderland/katrain/README.md

   * If still encountering problems, please start KataGo by itself to check for any errors it gives.
   * Note that if you don't have a GPU, or your GPU does not support OpenCL, you should use the 'eigen' binaries which run on CPU only.
 * The font size is too small
   * On some ultra-high resolution monitors, font scale is not set correctly.
-Please see [these](https://github.com/sanderland/katrain/issues/250) instructions to adjust them.
+Please see [these](https://github.com/sanderland/katrain/issues/250) instructions to adjust Theme.

 ## <a name="support"></a> Support / Contribute